-Tutoring is available by appointment in over 15 academic disciplines primarily in the Arts & Sciences including Biology, Chemistry, Mathematics, Psychology, and Social Sciences.
+Tutoring is available by appointment in over 15 academic disciplines primarily in the Arts & Sciences including Biology, Chemistry, Mathematics, Music, Nursing, Psychology, and Spanish.
 Special requests are available for courses not currently being offered.

 Tutoring is FREE for all registered WCSU students.
-Sessions are between 1 – 1.5 hours in length and occur throughout the week depending on your tutor’s availability.
-Students are alloted up to 3 appointments per week in an effort to meet the needs of all WCSU students.
+Sessions are between 0.5 – 1.5 hours in length and occur throughout the week depending on your tutor’s availability.
+Students are allowed to schedule up to 2 active appointments at any given time in order to meet the needs of all WCSU students.
 All appointments are made through our schedule portal, MyWCOnline .

 Search our scheduling portal to find a tutor and time works best for you

 A peer tutor is a current WCSU student who is skilled in a subject/content area, has been recommended by a faculty member.
 Peer tutors have strong academic skills and enjoys helping and teaching others.
 All TRC Tutors are peers who have taken the courses themselves and are trained to foster independent learning in a supportive environment.

 Peer tutors work one-to-one with students or in small groups (2-5 people) to review course content, answer questions, clarify confusing material, help students develop critical thinking and problem solving skills within their discipline, and identify effective learning and study strategies to help students master the content of their courses and become independent, strategic learners.

 What specifically can a peer tutors help me with?

 - Review course materials through active-learning strategies